keriwarr/splitwise/README.md

 )
 ```

-## Using Oauth2.0
+## Using Authorisation code

 #### We strongly recommend using this beacuse of higher level of security.
 Reference to working of [oauth2](https://oauth.net/getting-started/).

-In this example, we create login using oauth2.0.
+In this example, we create login using authorization code
-1. Initialise the splitwise instance with `useOauth2:true`.
-You will alse need a `redirect_uri` for oauth2.
+1. Initialise the splitwise instance with `grant_type:authorization_code`.
+You will alse need a `redirect_uri` for this.
 This will be the same as the one you used while creating your app here https://secure.splitwise.com/oauth_clients.

 ```
 const Splitwise = require('splitwise');
 const sw = Splitwise({
   consumerKey: 'your key here',
   consumerSecret: 'your secret here',
-  useOauth2: true,
+  grant_type: 'authorization_code',
   redirect_uri: 'your redirect_uri'
 });
 ```